Brigitte Bardot: Early life

-Bardot was born on 28 September 1934 in the 15th arrondissement of Paris, to Louis Bardot (1896–1975) and Anne-Marie Mucel (1912–1978).
-Bardot's father, originated from Ligny-en-Barrois, was an engineer and the proprietor of several industrial factories in Paris.
+Bardot was born in the 15th arrondissement of Paris in the French Third Republic to Louis Bardot and Anne-Marie Mucel.
+Bardot's father, who originated from Ligny-en-Barrois, was an engineer and the proprietor of several industrial factories in Paris.
 Her mother was the daughter of an insurance company director.
 She grew up in a conservative Catholic family, as had her father.
 She suffered from amblyopia as a child, which resulted in decreased vision of her left eye.
 She has one younger sister, Mijanou Bardot.

-Bardot's childhood was prosperous; she lived in her family's seven-bedroom apartment in the luxurious 16th arrondissement.
-However, she recalled feeling resentful in her early years.
+Bardot's childhood was prosperous; she lived in her family's seven-bedroom apartment in the luxurious 16th arrondissement; however, she recalled feeling resentful in her early years.
 Her father demanded that she follow strict behavioural standards, including good table manners, and wear appropriate clothes.
-Her mother was extremely selective in choosing companions for her, and as a result, Bardot had very few childhood friends.
-Bardot cited a personal traumatic incident when she and her sister broke her parents' favourite vase while they were playing in the house; her father whipped the sisters 20 times and henceforth treated them like "strangers", demanding them to address their parents by the pronoun "vous", which is a formal style of address, used when speaking to unfamiliar or higher-status persons outside the immediate family.
-The incident decisively led to Bardot resenting her parents, and to her future rebellious lifestyle.
+Her mother was highly selective in choosing companions for her, so Bardot had very few childhood friends.
+Bardot cited a personal traumatic incident when she and her sister broke her parents' favourite vase while they were playing in the house; her father whipped the sisters 20 times and subsequently treated them like "strangers", demanding that they address their parents by the formal pronoun "vous", used in French when speaking to unfamiliar or higher-status persons outside the immediate family.
+The incident led to Bardot decisively resenting her parents and to her future rebellious lifestyle.